Fee Schedules

 How Fees Are Used

 We work with industry stakeholders to administer safety legislation and regulation and oversee the safe installation and operation of technical systems and equipment in British Columbia.
+As a not-for profit organization, we depend on fees and service revenue to deliver our safety services.
+Fees pay for:

 How Fees Are Calculated